 The Department of Rural and Community Affairs (DRCD), recognising the value and impact of this approach, has funded a Digital Town Blueprint assessment for the 26 towns as part of the Town Centre First Policy.
-This work is now underway and will be completed by the end of 2022.
+This work was completed in 2023.
 The Blueprint reports will provide observations for decision-makers that these towns, and others like them, should consider in digitalisation initiatives that positively impact the local economy, public services, communications, social cohesion, and overall quality of life.

 Why digital towns matter

 The world of the twenty-first century is a connected one.
 It is a fact that all international societies and economies, no matter how local or small they are, are linked in some way, directly or indirectly, via the internet and digital technology.

 Covid has had a profound impact on the way we live and work.
 Remote and hybrid working mean that workers are staying closer to home and using local shops and services to a greater extent than before.
 Digital is embedded in everyday life.
 Towns that acknowledge this and prioritise continuous digitalisation will recover faster and become more competitive, attracting investment of capital, funding, expertise and tourists.